Football at the 2008 Summer Olympics – Women's tournament

-The women's association football tournament at the 2008 Summer Olympics was held in Beijing and four other cities in China from 6 to 21 August.
+The women's association football tournament at the 2008 Summer Olympics was held in Beijing and four other cities in the People's Republic of China from 6 to 21 August.
 Associations affiliated with FIFA were invited to send their full women's national teams.

 For these Games, the women competed in a 12-team tournament.
 Preliminary matches commenced on 6 August, two days before the Opening Ceremony of the Games.
 The teams were grouped into three pools of four teams each for a round-robin preliminary round.
 The top two teams in each pool, as well as the best two third-place finishing teams, advanced to an eight-team single-elimination bracket.

 The tournament was won by the United States, which beat Brazil 1–0 in the gold medal game.
 Carli Lloyd scored the game-winning goal in the 96th minute for the United States, which collected their third Olympic gold medal.

 Qualifying

 A National Olympic Committee may enter one women's team for the football competition.